6 Mins On Sunbed Equivalent

 Q: Are all sunbeds equally dangerous?

 A: No, different sunbeds emit varying levels of UV radiation.
-However, all sunbeds pose significant risks to health.
+On the flip side, all sunbeds pose significant risks to health.

 Q: What should I do if I have concerns about skin damage from past sunbed use?